wp-plugins/the-casengo-chat-widget/readme.txt

 <div>
   <ol>
     <li>
-      If you don\'t have a Casengo account already, <a href=\"http://get.casengo.com/signup\" target=\"_blank\" title=\"Casengo signup page\">please create one</a> now.
+      If you don't have a Casengo account already, <a href=\"http://get.casengo.com/signup\" target=\"_blank\" title=\"Casengo signup page\">please create one</a> now.
 Please note the subdomain assigned to you when you sign up.
 You can also find your subdomain information in the confirmation email you received after signing up.
     </li>
     <li>
-      In the administration section of your WordPress site, hit the \'plugins\' option and then select \'add new\'.
+      In the administration section of your WordPress site, hit the 'plugins' option and then select 'add new'.
     </li>
     <li>
       Search for Casengo.
     </li>
     <li>
-      Click \'Install Now\'.
+      Click 'Install Now'.
     </li>
     <li>
-      After installation, select \'Settings\' from the left-hand menu in your Worpress admin section.
+      After installation, select 'Settings' from the left-hand menu in your Worpress admin section.
     </li>
     <li>
       Select the Casengo application.
-You\'ll be taken to the Widget options.
+You'll be taken to the Widget options.
     </li>
     <li>
       Add the subdomain information assigned to your Casengo account.